 Any custom solution would ultimately require collaboration from the other negotiating parties.
 This presents a new common influence of the negotiating parties onto each other at the technical level.
 This common interaction would need to be formalised and maintained throughout the lifecycle of the solution.

-Additionally – depending on the further analysis – some of End Users have expressed wishes of working with a more nimble, mobile devices – portables, netbooks or tables.
+Additionally – depending on the further analysis – some of End Users have expressed wishes of working with a more nimble, mobile devices – portables, netbooks or tablets.
 Further analysis should address the wishes of users with possible IT security concerns.

 Personal data impact